quicwg/base-drafts/draft-ietf-quic-recovery.md

 expired, the sender SHOULD send ack-eliciting packets from other packet number spaces with in-flight data, coalescing packets if possible.

-When only sending a single packet on PTO, senders can skip a packet number to elicit a faster acknowledgement.
+If the sender sends a single packet on PTO, it can skip a packet number to elicit a faster acknowledgement.

 When the PTO timer expires, and there is new or previously sent unacknowledged